 And finally!
-The various car.
-These old girls were stunning in everything they were, ute-coupe-sedan-whatever, which leads onto the next thing, more variety then any other car, EVER (Probably) they sold over 185,000, and they used the same base till 1984!
-This car was amazing, imported to South Africa even, why not?
-It's got generation after generation of Aussie petrol heads and rev heads wishing they could afford a HQ coupe, while owning a Hq-ute-sedan-or station wagon, if you want an Aussie car, this is the way to go.
+The versatile car.
+These old beauties excelled in every form they took - ute, coupe, sedan, whatever - which leads to the next point: they offer more variety than any other car, ever (probably).
+They sold over 185,000 units and used the same base until 1984.
+This car was amazing.
+It was even imported to South Africa.
+It has generations of Aussie petrol heads and rev heads wishing they could afford an HQ coupe while owning an HQ ute, sedan, or station wagon.
+If you want an Aussie car, this is the way to go.

 The old girl who kept on going.
-The falcon was up against the Kingswoods, and the commodores, when it came to Australia it was rather...
-American, did we trust it?
-Maybe, but soon we redesigned it, and it was awesome, then we did again, and again, and again, now it's still going (Though no coupes).
+The Falcon was up against the Kingswoods and the Commodores.
+When it came to Australia, it was rather American.
+Did we trust it?
+Maybe, but soon we redesigned it, and it was awesome.
+Then we did it again, and again, and again.
+Now it's still going, although no coupes are available.

-It was American, now it's not.
-This was an Aussie car we didn't see coming, with one of the coolest names around, and a body design to knock critics off they're seats, this thing was great!...
-But all good things come to an end, and earlier then we expected, but we fell in love with it none the less.
+It was American, but now it's not.
+This was an Aussie car we didn't see coming.
+With one of the coolest names around and a body design that knocked critics off their seats, this car was great.
+However, all good things come to an end sooner than we expected, but we fell in love with it nonetheless.

-Is it pickup?
+Is it a pickup?
 Or a car?
 That is the question.
-Though the Americans ask the previous question in confusion and quite regularly disgust, we love the things, they're a work of genius, it's always funny to watch Americans embarrass themselfs while talking about they're El caminos to us.
+Although Americans frequently ask this question in confusion and often with disdain, we love these vehicles.
+They're works of genius.
+It's always funny to watch Americans embarrass themselves while talking about their El Caminos to us.

-Mad maxes car was a Ford.
-This beautiful old thing was...
-Only really good in coupe and ute...
-Though it's others were great too, the 2 doors had curved like nothing we'd seen before.
+Mad Max's car was a Ford.
+This beautiful old thing was really only good in coupe and ute forms, although its other versions were great too.
+The two-door models had curves like nothing we'd seen before.

 The Aussie German car.
-Somehow this car from Germany ended up in Australia, now it's our favorite still running holden model, From VB-VL, VN-VS, VT-VY, VE-VF, we've followed this thing.
+Somehow this car from Germany ended up in Australia, and now it's our favorite still-running Holden model.
+From VB-VL to VN-VS and VT-VY to VE-VF, we've followed this car.

-More iconic then the sonic, maybe.
-These were where GMH began, they had no idea what they started, from the FX iconic shape, to the FJ's iconic grill, these old things were like a part of the family...
-Only big, and metal.
+More iconic than the Sonic, perhaps.
+These were where GMH began.
+They had no idea what they were starting.
+From the FX's iconic shape to the FJ's iconic grill, these old vehicles felt like a part of the family - only big and metal.

-An Aussie Mustang.
-This car was one of the greatest to ever come out of Australia (And one of the most iconic) this 'Little' car was a big deal, though I say an Aussie Mustang really it was very different, from 308 to 253 we were running along to try and get one, and when they accidentally remade it in the 90s we flocked to it like a we'd found a long lost friend.
+An Aussie Mustang, this car was one of the greatest to ever come out of Australia, and one of the most iconic.
+This little car was a big deal.
+Though I say it's an Aussie Mustang, it was actually very different.
+From 308 to 253, we were all scrambling to get one.
+When they accidentally remade it in the '90s, we flocked to it as if we'd found a long-lost friend.

-A little car, with a big heart.
-A little big like Australia's mini (A little bit) The Torana was cool wherever it went, and whatever it went as, from coupe to sedan it's a tough little thing, not ahead of it's time OR behind, it was just right.
+A little car with a big heart, somewhat like Australia's Mini.
+The Torana was cool wherever it went, and whatever form it took, from coupe to sedan.
+It's a tough little thing, not ahead of its time or behind.
+It was just right.

-A car with no roof, which is still conventional.
-I know what your thinking "What's a Capri doing on this list!?"
-Well keep in mind it is the literal back of the list, now let me explain.
-I'll go as far as to say a lot of people around Australia love these little roadsters, and why not?
-They're like ford trying to bring back the 20s in a weird 90s way, and to be honest it kind of works.
+A car with no roof, yet still conventional.
+I know what you're thinking: "What's a Capri doing on this list?"
+Well, keep in mind it is at the literal back of the list.
+Now let me explain.
+I'll go as far as to say that many people around Australia love these little roadsters.
+Why not?
+They're like Ford trying to bring back the '20s in a weird '90s way, and to be honest, it kind of works.

 Australia's best luxury car.

-Silky smooth, comfortable, well finished, exceptionally reliable, good fuel economy, very easy to maintain.
+Silky smooth, comfortable, well-finished, exceptionally reliable, with good fuel economy and very easy to maintain.
 Perfect for massive road trips.